 Below is a detailed breakdown of each grade.

-Ancient Nacional sits at the very top of this and every other list cacao.
+Ancient Nacional sits at the very top of this and every other list cacao in the world, in terms of quality.
 This variety is older than written language in South America.
 It emerged sometime between 3300 B.C.E. and the arrival of the first Spanish explorers to the continent.
 Genetically, it is 100% pure Nacional.
 It was believed to be extinct as of 2009, until small pockets of relic trees were found in a couple of valleys, including Piedra de Plata.
 Ancient Nacional is still currently on the brink of extinction.
-It is limited to a very small fraction of one percent of all cacao grown in Ecuador, and dwindling every year.
-It is the most rare and rarified cacao in the world.
-“Ancient Nacional” is the term used by the USDA genetic lab in partnership with the Heirloom Cacao Preservation Fund.
+It is limited to a very small fraction of one percent of all cacao grown in Ecuador and continues to dwindle every year.
+It is the rarest and most rarified cacao in the world.
+“Ancient Nacional” is the term used by the USDA genetic lab in partnership with the Heirloom Cacao Preservation Fund when classifying this variety.

 - Designations: Heirloom & Fine Flavour